Tidal Energy History

 What is tidal energy & how it works?

-Due to these reasons, high tide & low tides get generated.
+Due to these reasons, high tide & low tides generate.
 In this tidal power generation process, the power of these tides is used to drive the rotor to generates electricity.

 Methods for harnessing tidal energy